 CSP subgrantees may not apply, but may contact the program director to request an amendment to modify their budget to implement remote learning programs in response to COVID-19.
 Funds already awarded may be used for distance learning purposes rather than their original purposes.
-Update: Current CSP subgrantee budgets will not be increased under the waiver, but New Mexico is requesting a grant amendment to waive this provision.
-Decision from the US Department is likely to come in late November or December 2020.
+Current CSP subgrantee budgets will not be increased under the waiver, but New Mexico is requesting a grant amendment to waive this provision.
+Decision from the US Department is pending.